trixi-framework/tutorial-2021-icosahom/unstructured_tutorial/exercises_unstructured_quad.md

 # DGSEM solver.
 #    1) polydeg must be >= the polynomial order set in the HOHQMesh control file to guarantee
 #       freestream preservation.
 As a extra task try setting poyldeg=3
-#    2) VolumeIntegralFluxDifferencing with central volume flux is actiavted
+#    2) VolumeIntegralFluxDifferencing with central volume flux is activated
 #       for dealiasing
 volume_flux = flux_ranocha
 solver = DGSEM(polydeg=4, surface_flux=flux_hll,